• Skip to primary navigation

 Where to Stay in Vail:

-There are some awesome campgrounds about 30 minutes from Vail or you can opt to stay at Cohabit – a budget-friendly lodge.
+There are some awesome campgrounds about 30 minutes from Vail or you can opt to stay at Cohabit Cube Hotel – a budget-friendly lodge.
 If you want to splurge just a little, The Bunkhouse is where it’s at.

 19. Carbondale

+As a quiet mountain town, Carbondale makes for an excellent way to spend a weekend in Colorado.
 Mountain bikers will drool over the endless options for single-track action.
 Don’t forget to drive the West Elk Loop Byway to McClure Pass as well.

 Afterward, head to the arts district and scope out local artisans and galleries.
-Then nosh at the Goat Kitchen and Bar.

 Where to Stay in Carbondale: